 What Does a Fluoride Treatment Do?

 There are many ways you can help prevent tooth decay from occurring.
-One way to do this is by maintaining a good oral hygiene regimen at home and making sure you schedule regular dental appointments with us.
+One way to do this is by maintaining a good oral hygiene regimen at home and making sure you schedule regular dental exams with us.
 Good oral hygiene starts not only with making sure you brush and floss your teeth to remove all plaque and buildup from them, but it also has many lifestyle considerations.
 For instance, you do need to follow a healthy diet and make sure you do not smoke or use tobacco products.

 Despite taking good care of your teeth, though, some of our patients do develop soft spots.
 For instance, certain demographics are more vulnerable to tooth decay, such as those who suffer from dry mouth or have a poor diet.
 If you do start to develop soft spots on your enamel, these spots can be hardened and strengthened through the aid of fluoride.